NikLeberg/cosim_jtag/README.md

 ## Getting started

 > The following assumes prior knowledge about the general use of ghdl, openocd and gdb.
-For a more complete example see TBD.
+For a more complete example see `test` subfolder.
+Especially examine the `run.sh` script that brings it all together.

 First, instantiate the `vhpi_jtag` entity in your design (probably an testbench) and drive your JTAG TAP with its signals.